tjaktor/primes/README.md

   "isPrime": false
 }

-in case of an error:
+in case of an error e.g.:
 {
   "errors": [
     {